IlyaSkriblovsky/txredisapi/README.rst

   - Testing and using it in the ``RestMQ`` package

-- Ludovico Magnocavallo
+- Dorian Raymer and Ludovico Magnocavallo

-  - The author of the original ``redis protocol for twisted``.
+  - The authors of the original ``redis protocol for twisted``.